 Read about this is detail: Mountain Lion Sounds and Puma Hunting Feeding and Social Organisation.

 I have dealt with this by discussing Mountain lion cubs.
 The age at which females first reproduce varies substantially, being from 18 months to 43 months.
 Mating behaviour is similar to other large cats and ovulation is induced by mating.
 Conception rates are low despite studies reporting a large number of copulations in a day (up to 20 per day in one study over 6-11 day period).
 The life of a mountain lion cub when he becomes independent is fraught with danger and begins at about one year of age.

 This is always governed by the IUCN Red List of Threatened Species™ as they are the experts.
-They rate the puma cat as Least Concern (LC).
+They rate the puma cat as Least Concern (LC) (at 2022 it remains the same).
 I disagree with this.
 All the threats are to do with people.
 Regulated sport hunting (with dogs) is still allowed in the USA (except Calif).
 Then there is habitat loss and fragmentation or retaliation for livestock loss or traffic that kills a very significant numbers of the puma cat particularly in Florida and California.
 There is also poisoning.
 The cat is persecuted.

 This page covers most of it: Conservation of the Puma Cat.
 I also provocatively and mischievously allege that there just might be a deliberate attempt by some people in Florida to rid the state of the Puma cat: Conspiracy to Eradicate the Florida Panther (new page).

 From Puma Cat to Wild Cat Species